The Carpal Solution is FDA registered and made in a FDA registered facility.

 • Successful Surgeons, by nature, need to be optimistic and tend to focus on positive outcomes when talking to patients prior to surgery.
 There are a lot of negative potential complications with any surgical procedure and Carpal Tunnel Syndrome is no exception to this rule.
 With only a 50 – 60 % success rate in patient surveys for first time Carpal Tunnel Operations, it is important to understand the potential complications.
 Carpal Tunnel Surgery does not always go according to the planned optimistic point of view.

-• Since there are an infinite number of outcomes and recovery times of Carpal Tunnel Surgery.
+• There are an infinite number of outcomes and recovery times of Carpal Tunnel Surgery.
 However, to keep the discussion simple, we will deal with the subject in three sections in a scientific statistical manner.

 • Best Case Recovery Scenarios about 16% of patients